The Eulogy for Grace Schlosshauer

 Both Grace and Fred would sing for many years in Barbara’s choir.
 Consequently, it was so good that Barb could sing here this morning.

-The Schlosshauer family was a very happy and fun place for Gary and Linda to grow up.
-In the summertime there were block parties on the street they lived.
+Gary and Linda knew a lot of happiness growing up as a part of the Schlosshauer family.
+In the summertime there were block parties on the street where they lived.

 Fred and Grace bought a camper in which the family would drive to Florida to visit Grace’s parents and her sister Marie who had moved down there.
 They would stay in KOA campgrounds along the way.